tianlinxu312/dgcit/README.md

 normal Z with α = 0.1, normal Z with α = 0.05, Laplacian Z with α = 0.1, and Laplacian Z with α = 0.05.
 Bottom panels: the empirical power of various tests under H1.

-The results can be reproduced by running `train.py` with the current settings.

 KCIT results were obtained using this implementation: https://github.com/ericstrobl/RCIT/blob/master/R/KCIT.R

 ## Results for the anti-cancer drug example